Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "...Both of us?"

 "I guess so..."
 Allison finished the last of her second-and-a-halfth beer.
 "I’m still figuring that out.
-Whether it’s… I dunno.
+Whether it’s...
+I dunno.
 Whether it’s like a girl-bromance, or more than that."

-"What would it… If it *is* more than that, what would that mean for us?"
+"What would it...
+If it *is* more than that, what would that mean for us?"
 Julian asked, carefully.
 "For you and me?"

 Allison turned and kissed him.

 It was a *hot* kiss, too.
 A bit needy, a bit reassuring, a whole lot of two people who were stupid for one another, expressing it.
 Allison’s hand snaked round the back of his head and gripped his hair, while his own hand came up to her face, on her cheek, brushing her eyebrow.
 Ordinarily, watching a kiss like that would have made Xiù feel awkward, or that she was intruding on their privacy.
-Instead…
+Instead...

 Instead she felt warm inside, watching it.
 Happy.
 It was the first thing to bring a genuine smile to her face in weeks: it was beautiful.